 A decent analysis of any criminal accusation begins with a close look at the crime itself.
-My old paralegal used to stop me dead in my tracks when I started telling him about the “facts” of a new case–he only wanted to read the charging document (we call it an “Information).
+My old paralegal used to stop me dead in my tracks when I started telling him about the “facts” of a new case–he only wanted to read the charging document (we call it an “Information”, other places call it an indictment).
 J.A.W.’s charging document lists a violation of Florida Statute 790.163, which is a second-degree felony, for “any person to make a false report with intent to deceive, mislead, or otherwise misinform any person . . . concerning the use of firearms in a violent manner against a person or persons.”

 So, did this 12-year-old make a “false report” that would saddle him with a criminal history forever and ever?

 Well, not only was J.A.W. a mere 12 years old, but it was April Fools’ Day.
 And, not only was it April Fools Day, but his “joke” was said within the context of many students exchanging April Fools jokes.

 At this point, you might reasonably infer that the question to be decided is this: under what circumstances can a joke that is explicitly not intended to be taken seriously still violate 790.163? id., footnote 1.
 This is a great question, right?
 And, we know that sometimes in life it is the quality of your questions that matter more than having the right answers, after all, a six-year-old can find answers on Google (Tony Robbins).